-1. Continuation of liaison with the Directorate General of Civil Service to study and propose a policy and a nation-wide system of in-service training, there would also be solicitation for the enactment of a legal document clearly defining the in-service training policy, establishing a personnel system and an agency in charge of in-service training, and determining the statute for in-service training managers.
-2. Continuation of the training of in-service training managers.
-3. Continuation of liaison with various agencies and provincial authorities in order to provide them with assistance in the organization of in-service training.
+1. Contuation of liaison with the Directorate General of Civil Service to study and propose to the superior a policy and a nationwide system of in-service training, (solicitation for the enactment of a legal document clearly defining the in-service training policy, establishing a personnel system and an agency in charge of in-service training, and determining the statute for in-service training managers).

+2. Continuation of training in-service training managers.

+3. Continuation of liaison with various agencies and the provincial authorities in order to provide them with assistance in the organization of in-service training.
 With special regard to the Department of the Interior, liaison will be maintained to ensure that in-service training be focused upon government employees operating in the villages and upon the village councillors.

-4. Continuation of preparation and translation of in-service training materials such as training films in public relations, human relations, etc...
-Maintenance of liaison with and assisting technical agencies in the preparation of special in-service training materials.
-The NIA's In-Service Training Division will extend cooperation in the technical and financial aspects and in distribution.
+4. Continuation of preparation and translation of in-service training materials.
+Realization of in-service training films in public relations, human relations, etc...
+Maintenance of liaison with and assisting technical agencies in the preparation of special inservice training materials.
+The NIA's In-Service Training Division will extend cooperation in the technical, financial respects and in distribution.

 5. Continued publication of the "Progress" newsletter and study on the procedure for sale, instead of free distribution.

 6. Continued organization of in-service training abroad. - for members of the Division - in-service training in such special fields as organization of leadership development, training in management, directing and human relations, etc...)

-- for in-service training managers - for personnel of other agencies within the framework of program 226.
+- for in-service training managers - for personnel of other agencies within the framework of the program 226.